lkev/wtphm/docs/user_guide.rst

 "pitch thyristor 2 fault" with code 502 and "pitch thyristor 3 fault" with code 503 all the same event description and code, i.e. they all become "pitch thyristor 1/2/3 fault (original codes 501/502/503)" with code 501.
-This is an optional step before creating batches of events to avoid similar faults which happen along different turbine axes being treated as different types of faults.
+Note that this is an entirely optional step before creating the batches of events.

 >>> # codes that cause the turbine to come to a stop ... stop_codes = event_data[